Drinking Water Revolving Loan Fund

 Environmental Health Division

-Drinking Water Revolving Fund
+Drinking Water Revolving Fund Purpose: Environmental Review

 Introduction and background

 The purpose of an environmental review is to ensure that projects do not create unwarranted, negative environmental impacts.
-This is accomplished through a process of assessment, public notification and documentation.
+This is accomplished through a process of assessment, public notification, and documentation.
 In addition, an environmental review helps ensure projects do not violate federal or state environmental laws.
 The drinking water revolving fund environmental review procedures were designed to be as simple as possible, while still meeting federal and state requirements.

 The U.S. Environmental Protection Agency requires an environmental review be completed before any project receives a drinking water revolving fund loan.
 The review process must be in compliance with the National Environmental Policy Act of 1969, as amended (Pub.L.
 91-190, 42 U.S.C.4321 et seq.).

 There are also State of Minnesota environmental review requirements.
 They are found in the Environmental Quality Board Rules, Chapter 4410.
-Although these rules will rarely if ever directly apply to a drinking water revolving fund environmental review process, the process cannot be in conflict with them.
+Although these rules will rarely if ever directly apply to a drinking water revolving fund environmental review process, the process cannot conflict with them.

 The community or entity responsible for the water supply project will be responsible for gathering information, providing public notification, and assembling an environmental review record.
 A consultant can be hired to do the work, but this is not necessary.
 The Minnesota Department of Health (MDH) will examine the environmental review record and reach a conclusion about a project's environmental impact, which in turn will determine if the project can be funded.

-Go to > top.
+Go to top.

 General information for all projects

-There are two other points to consider when conducting an environmental review: timing and total scope.
+There are two key points to consider when conducting an environmental review: timing and total scope.
 An environmental review takes several months to complete, so start early enough to avoid delaying project funding.
-Also, environmental review conclusions remain valid for five years so, for efficiency, current and potential future projects can be included in one environmental review.
-A word of caution, however.
-If an environmental review is done early and project scope, design, or location change significantly, the environmental review might have to be redone.
+Additionally, environmental review conclusions remain valid for five years, meaning that current and potential future projects can be included in one environmental review.

-Go to > top.
+Go to top.

 Project categories

-The categories and criteria are:
+The five environmental review categories are:

-- Projects subject to another agency's environmental review.
+1. Projects subject to another agency's environmental review.

-- Planning and design.
+- Environmental studies Planning and design.

-- Emergency/disaster relief and/or protection.
+- Emergency or disaster relief and protection.

 - Equipment installation.

-- Water main in road right-of-way.
+- Water main installation in road right-of-way.

-- Projects that require an Environmental Assessment.
+4. Projects that require an Environmental Assessment.
+Determining factors are:

 - If mandated by Minnesota Environmental Quality Board Rules, 4410.1000 and 4410.4300 (A project would rarely be mandated).